 The information contained in them differs too.
 While some give personal information, others may have statutory declarations or other legal information.

-The intelligent document processing solution must be customised to recognise, read and classify data by nature of the documents.
-The solution must be trained to capture or recognise information based on a template or other models that can effectively categorise complex or simple images.
+The intelligent document processing solution must be customized to recognize, read and classify data by the nature of the documents.
+The solution must be trained to capture or recognize information based on a template or other models that can effectively categorize complex or simple images.